Rootbie/Quang_Trung_Medical_Station/README.md

 # Quang_Trung_Medical_Station

+A medical website includes pages about appointments, vaccination records and vaccines for Physician and management pages for Admin.

+- Technology:
-1. backend : Laravel, Firebase
+1. backend : Laravel, Firebase, XAMPP
 2. frontend : Vuejs